peterhinch/micropython-async/PRIMITIVES.md

  * `__call__` This returns the coro and is used to schedule the task using the event loop `create_task()` method using function call syntax.

+The `StopTask` exception is an alias for `usayncio.CancelledError`.
+In my view the name is more descriptive of its function.

 ### 4.2.1 Groups

-`Cancellable` tasks may be assigned to groups, identified by a user supplied integer or string.
+`Cancellable` tasks may be assigned to groups, identified by a user supplied Python object, typically an integer or string.
 By default tasks are assigned to group 0.
 The `cancel_all` class method cancels all tasks in the specified group.
 The 0 default ensures that this facility can be ignored if not required, with `cancel_all` cancelling all `Cancellable` tasks.

 ### 4.2.2 Custom cleanup